ckhai01/tp/docs/UserGuide.md

      ```

 4. **What you’ll see.**
-   - A window opens with sample contacts so you can try commands.
+   - A window opens with sample students so you can try commands.
 ![Initial Window](images/initialWindow.png)

 5. **Try a few commands:**